Infamous Second Son: Reception

+Critical response

-The game received "generally favorable" reviews, according to review aggregator Metacritic.
+Infamous Second Son received "generally favorable" reviews, according to review aggregator website Metacritic.

 IGN's Vince Ingenito recalled being left "staring slack-jawed" at the visuals and praised the impressive lighting effects in the "beautifully and diversely realized" open world.
 GameSpot's Tom Mc Shea called the visuals "incredible".
 Eurogamer's Oli Welsh praised Seattle's art direction and consistent draw distances and frame rates.
 Though impressed with the high-definition graphics, PlayStation Official Magazine (OPM)'s David Meikleham cited occasional frame rate dips during intense combat.
 He enjoyed roaming Seattle and levelling its destructible environments.
 Computer and Video Games (CVG)'s Tamoor Hussain praised graphical details like the particle and lighting systems.
 He said the game is "colorful, rich in detail and has some of the best effects we've seen on console".

 GameSpot's Mc Shea noted the combat's balance between Infamous's slower pace and Infamous 2's frenetic action.
 Destructoid's Chris Carter considered the combat's simplicity its strength and found Delsin easy to control during play.
 Underwhelmed with the opening chapter's "skittish" parkour, Edge noted the game became more fun when Delsin gained powers and reached Seattle.
 They felt enemies were clever enough to make combat challenging and that missions were "for the most part well designed and generously proportioned".
 IGN's Ingenito found each power set enjoyable and "strong enough to hang an entire game on".
 He felt the power upgrades kept combat fresh and made for good replay value.
 Polygon's Phillip Kollar favored neon, but noted the balance and variety between all sets made combat "a hell of a lot of fun".
 Eurogamer's Welsh found the combat imperfect yet fun and thought the skill upgrades made minimal difference to gameplay.

 Destructoid's Carter was invested in the story as Delsin's charm succeeded "wooden" Cole's listlessness.
 IGN's Ingenito thought the chemistry between Delsin and Reggie helped pique player interest.
 He found Troy Baker's performance "[imbued] with a charm and youthful abandon that keeps it from feeling tropey [sic] or overwrought", but thought supporting characters like Fetch were underdeveloped and the narrative too straightforward.
 Although calling the characters clichéd, Edge felt they were written and acted well.
 GameSpot's Mc Shea found Delsin annoying and immature, and that the gameplay bettered its "tired" story.
 Eurogamer's Welsh considered that "inconsequential MacGuffins" drove the plot to a rushed ending but praised its concise scope.
 Polygon's Kollar felt the lackluster examination of surveillance and security-over-freedom diminished the story's impact.
 He was disappointed with the narrative despite the better character writing over previous series entries.
 OPM's Meikleham was put off by Delsin's arrogance and lamented the story, but praised the quality of the motion capture performances.